xodio/xod-docs/docs/guide/i2c/README.md

 ![Writing time to I2C patch](./write-rtc.patch.png)

 When doing IO, everything can go wrong at any stage: module might be disconnected or browned out by a power-hungry neighbor, the bus can be busy, etc. It is a good idea to handle errors somehow.
-For example, we can output the error count to a `watch` node:
+For example, we can catch errors at the end of the pipeline with a `pulse-on-error` node, count errors, and output to a `watch` node:

 ![Handling writing errors](./write-rtc-err.patch.png)

-If you’re creating a patch node to support a new piece of hardware, gathering all `ERR`’s together with `any` and just passing it out as an output pulse is a good strategy.
+If you’re creating a patch node to support a new piece of hardware, a good strategy might be to simply let the errors to pass down through the output terminals.
+That is, do nothing special.
+In this case, patches which use this node will have a chance to decide what to do in case of errors.

 ## Reading data